Skip to content

 Set up freeCodeCamp on Windows Subsystem for Linux (WSL)

-This guide covers some common steps with the setup of WSL2.
 Once some of the common issues with WSL2 are addressed, you should be able to follow this local setup guide to work with freeCodeCamp on Windows running a WSL distro like Ubuntu.

 Follow the instructions on the official documentation to install WSL2.

-1. We recommended using Ubuntu-18.04 or above with WSL2.
+1. We recommend using Ubuntu-22.04 or above with WSL2.

 As of November 2023, Ubuntu and Debian are the only Linux distributions officially supported by Playwright, the end-to-end testing library used by freeCodeCamp.

-1. Update the dependencies for the OS
+2. Update the dependencies for the OS

 Terminal window